Modem: Dial-up

 A dial-up modem transmits computer data over an ordinary switched telephone line that has not been designed for data use.
-This contrasts with leased line modems, which also operate over lines provided by a telephone company, but ones which are intended for data use and do not impose the same signaling constraints.

-The modulated data must fit the frequency constraints of a normal voice audio signal.
-Early modems, including acoustic coupled modems, relied on the communicating parties or an automatic calling unit to dial and establish a voice connection before switching their modems to line; more modern devices are able to perform the actions needed to connect a call through a telephone exchange, e.g., picking up the line, dialing, understanding signals sent back by phone company equipment (dialtone, ringing, busy signal) recognizing incoming ring signals and answering calls.

-Dial-up modems have been made in a wide variety of speeds and capabilities, with many capable of testing the line they are calling over and selecting the most advanced signaling mode that the line can support.
-Generally speaking, the fastest dialup modems ever available to consumers never exceeded 56 kbit/s and never achieved that speed in both directions.

-The dial-up modem was once a widely known technology, since it was mass-marketed to consumers in many countries for dial-up internet access.
-In the 1990s, tens of millions of people in the United States used dial-up modems for internet access.
+It was once a widely known technology, mass-marketed globally dial-up internet access.
+In the 1990s, tens of millions of people in the United States alone used dial-up modems for internet access.

-Dial-up service has since been largely supplanted by broadband internet, such as DSL, which typically still uses a modem, but of a very different type which may still operate over a normal phone line, but with substantially relaxed constraints.
+Dial-up service has since been largely superseded by broadband internet, such as DSL.

 History

 1950s

 Mass production of telephone line modems in the United States began as part of the SAGE air-defense system in 1958, connecting terminals at various airbases, radar sites, and command-and-control centers to the SAGE director centers scattered around the United States and Canada.

 Shortly afterwards in 1959, the technology in the SAGE modems was made available commercially as the Bell 101, which provided 110 bit/s speeds.
 Bell called this and several other early modems "datasets".